Safely converting outdoor restaurant spaces to dining areas

 - Ensure seating and tables do not encroach on public accessibility.
 There should be 36” of space to allow for wheelchair passage.

-- Furniture used by patrons should be carefully selected to assure it is appropriate for the space used, with considerations for stability, strength, and resistance to wear and tear, to help reduce the potential for customer injury.
-Furniture should also be easy to clean and sanitize (avoiding things such as absorbent materials) and regularly inspected for damage.
+- Commercial grade tables and chairs designed for outdoor use should be used, as indoor chairs or residential chairs will deteriorate and are more susceptible to failure.
+Furniture used by patrons should be carefully selected to assure it is appropriate for the space used, with considerations for stability, strength, and resistance to wear and tear, to help reduce the potential for customer injury.

 - Umbrellas, temporary awnings/coverings, and tents should be properly secured/anchored and free of damage to prevent injury.
 Protocols should be in place to remove and secure these items during weather events such as high wind/storms.